lucagrammer/process-and-service-design/README.md

 ## **Business Process Choreography and Soundness**

-This part of the project consists in the design of the the business process orchestration and in the verification of the soundness property for a portion of it.
+This part of the project consists in the design of the the business process choreography and in the verification of the soundness property for a portion of it.
 > The file of the final **Business Process Choreography** can be found in the [Choreography Delivery Folder](https://github.com/lucagrammer/Plug-IT/tree/master/Choreography/Deliverable).

 ## **Business Process Orchestration**